-- promoting human rights
+- promoting human rights and safeguarding democratic space

 - combatting corruption

 - empowering community leaders and protecting the rights of marginalized groups